London, Ontario: Medicine

+Technology

 Since the economic crisis of 2009, the city has transitioned to become a technology hub with a focus on the Digital Creative sector.
 As of 2016, London is home to 300 technology companies that employ 3% of the city's labour force.
 Many of these companies have moved into former factories and industrial spaces in and around the downtown core, and have renovated them as modern offices.
 For example, Info-Tech Research Group's London office is in a hosiery factory, and Arcane Digital moved into a 1930s industrial building in 2015.
 The Historic London Roundhouse, a steam locomotive repair shop built in 1887, is now home to Royal LePage Triland Realty, rTraction and more.
 Its redesign, which opened in 2015, won the 2015 Paul Oberman Award for Adaptive Re-Use from the Architectural Conservancy of Ontario.
 London is also home to StarTech.com, Diply, video game companies like Digital Extremes, Big Blue Bubble and Big Viking Games, and Voices.com, which provides voiceover artists a platform to advertise and sell their services to those looking for voiceover work.
 Other tech companies located in London include AutoData, Carfax Canada, HRDownloads, Mobials, Northern Commerce and Paystone which recently raised $100M.

-The London Life Insurance Company was founded there, as was Canada Trust (in 1864), Imperial Oil, GoodLife Fitness, and both the Labatt and Carling breweries.
+Petroleum

+One of Canada's largest domestic integrated oil companies, Imperial Oil, was founded in London in 1880.
+The company was headquartered in London only until 1883, when it moved its offices to Petrolia.
+It is now headquartered in Calgary.

+In 1925, Supertest Petroleum was founded in London.
+It was acquired in 1971 by BP Canada.

+Finance

+Several financial houses have been founded in London.
+In May 1883, a groups of Londoners founded the Bank of London.
+It lasted only until August 1887, when it failed.
 The Libro Financial Group was founded in London 1951 and is the second largest credit union in Ontario and employs over 600 people.
-Downtown London is also home to major satellite offices for each of the Big Five banks of Canada, particularly TD Bank which employees 2,000 people, and the digital challenger bank VersaBank is also headquartered in the city.
+VersaBank is also headquartered in the city.

+In the late 19th century, London became a major centre for the trust and loan industry.
+Companies founded in London included: